deavmi/homepage/content/work/ipay.md

 done when needed (when the task could begin execution and become a _job_).

+Tasks had a few _concepts_ to them, there was a provider for so-called _"identities"_ which is what would actually spawn the driver _on-demand_ when needed.
+This on-demand mechanism also meant we would only get access to the driver when it was connected-to and authenticated.

+A second idea was that upon completion a callback, of the user's choice, could be called.
+This came in handy, as one could imagine, for
+_various_ things other than just user-created callbacks; also internall (see section below).

+#### Queue Policy Framework (QPF)

 Along with this, the concept of _Queue Policy Framework (QPF)_ came along.
 Certain tasks under certain conditions would need to be held back.
 I didn't want to